S-t4r/st4rChess/st4rchess_v0.3/README.md

 	- Here I'm showing the available places each piece can move to when it is selected.

 - ### What's next?
-	- Show Player's turn.
+	- Show Player Class.
-	- Define Rook class.
+	- Define Rook Class.

 Thank you for read me. :)